ABOUT US

 WHO WE ARE

-The Irish Basking Shark Group (IBSG) is an amalgamation of research studies based on the island of Ireland.
-Our team is international, comprised of researchers, citizen scientists, educators and conservationists in Ireland, the UK, and the United States.
-Our aim is to educate the public on the unique marine life that occupies Irish waters.
-In particular, we center our research and education efforts on the basking shark (Cetorhinus maximus).
-We strive to promote responsible and sustainable research, exploitation and monitoring of this species both in Ireland and on a global scale.
-To do so, our research projects actively focus on contributing to existing knowledge on basking sharks, and we simultaneously work to promote the development of partnerships with relevant organizations worldwide.
+The Irish Basking Shark Group (IBSG) and its regional subgroups (such as the Inishowen Basking Shark Study Group (IBSSG)are an amalgamation of conservation scientists based on the island of Ireland.
+Our team is international, comprised of researchers, citizen scientists, and educators in Ireland, the UK, and the United States.
+Our aim is to educate the public and policymakers on the science, biology, and conservation of the basking shark in Irish waters.
+We strive to promote responsible and sustainable research, and encourage better understanding and monitoring of this species both in Ireland and on a global scale.
+To do so, our research projects actively focus on contributing to existing knowledge on basking sharks, and we simultaneously work to promote the development of partnerships with relevant organisations worldwide.
+We also actively advocate for science-informed protection for basking sharks in Ireland and use community support to further conservation goals on a national scale.

 OUR AIM